 INTRODUCTION

-The common coastal ciliate, Mesodinium major was previously included in the Mesodinium rubrum (Myrionecta rubra) (Lohmann 1908) Jankowski 1976 species complex (Garcia Cuetos et al. 2012) and is among the marine microzooplankton that temporarily maintains the plastids of their cryptophyte algal prey, Teleaulax amphioxeia (Herfort et al. 2011).
-This association allows the ciliate to function as a mixotroph, capable of utilizing both phagotrophy and photosynthesis to acquire carbon (Crawford 1989).
-Although M. major populations are important primary producers in many coastal and estuarine systems (Stoecker et al. 1989, Herfort et al. 2012), little is known about the ecology and physiology of the T. amphioxeia prey and how their growth and abundance may influence bloom dynamics.
+The common coastal ciliate Mesodinium major was previously included in the Mesodinium rubrum (Myrionecta rubra) (Lohmann 1908) Jankowski 1976 species complex (Garcia Cuetos et al. 2012) and is among the marine microzooplankton that temporarily maintains the plastids of their cryptophyte algal prey, Teleaulax amphioxeia (Herfort et al. 2011).
+This association allows the ciliate to function as a mixotroph, capable of utilizing both phagotrophy and photosynthesis to acquire carbon (Gustafson et al. 2000).
+Although Mesodinium populations are important primary producers in many coastal and estuarine systems (Stoecker et al. 1989, Herfort et al. 2012), little is known about the ecology and physiology of the T. amphioxeia prey and how their growth and abundance may influence bloom dynamics.

-Massive M. major blooms occur each summer in the Columbia River estuary (Herfort et al. 2011).
+Massive Mesodinium blooms occur each summer in the Columbia River estuary (Herfort et al. 2011).
 The blooms persist for several weeks during the late summer and early fall, and shift the trophic status of the estuary from net heterotrophic to net autotrophic (Herfort et al. 2012).
-The annual M. major bloom appears to be initiated during summer neap tides (Herfort et al. 2011), when both tidal forcing and the seasonality of freshwater discharge result in an extended summer saltwater intrusion (Chawla et al. 2008).
-The blooms appear to start in Baker Bay, where a shallow depth and long water-retention time favor the persistence of high cell abundances (>100 cells mL-1) and fast division rates (1.2–3.1 d-1) of M. major.
+The annual Mesodinium bloom appears to be initiated during summer neap tides (Herfort et al. 2011), when both tidal forcing and the seasonality of freshwater discharge result in an extended summer saltwater intrusion (Chawla et al. 2008).
+The blooms appear to start in Baker Bay, where a shallow depth and long water-retention time favor the persistence of high cell abundances (>100 cells mL-1) and fast division rates (1.2–3.1 d-1) of Mesodinium.
 Within a few weeks, the initial blooms spread throughout the main estuary (Herfort et al. 2011).
-A decline in the abundance of small (<5 µm), free-living Teleaulax cells coincided with an increase in M. major abundance observed in the estuary in 2011 (Peterson et al. 2013), suggesting a direct link between consumption of the cryptophyte prey and the initiation of M. major blooms.
-Further evidence of a connection between prey populations and the development of Mesodinium blooms was observed in an Antarctic saline lake, where an increase in the abundance of cryptophytes preceded the increase in abundance of M. rubrum (van den Hoff & Bell 2015).
+A decline in the abundance of small (<5 µm), free-living Teleaulax cells coincided with an increase in Mesodinium abundance observed in the estuary in 2011 (Peterson et al. 2013), suggesting a direct link between consumption of the cryptophyte prey and the initiation of Mesodinium blooms.
+Further evidence of a connection between prey populations and the development of Mesodinium blooms has been observed elsewhere, including in an Antarctic saline lake, where an increase in the abundance of cryptophytes preceded the increase in abundance of M. rubrum (van den Hoff & Bell 2015).
+In Jinhae Bay, Korea, peaks of cryptophyte abundance coincided with those of M. rubrum (Kim et al. 2007), while the opposite occurred for a bloom in the Chesapeake Bay (Johnson et al. 2013).
 However, the factors that influence cryptophyte prey population dynamics remain poorly understood in these systems, and the underlying mechanisms linking ciliate and prey populations are unclear.
 For example, does the physiological status of free-living cryptophyte prey (as indicated by division rate rather than population size) influence the dynamics of Mesodinium blooms?

 To investigate the influence of prey population size and physiological status on the dynamics of Mesodinium blooms, we examined patterns in abundances and division rates for free-living T. amphioxeia.
 Numerous factors influence cell abundances, including cell division and cell mortality, and physical advective transport.
 In a dynamic system such as the Columbia River estuary, only a continuous sampling approach can capture changes in abundances over time.
 Continuous measurements of the population size structure can be used to estimate division rates based on changes in cell size distribution over the course of a day (Sosik et al. 2003, Hunter-Cevera et al. 2014, Ribalet et al. 2015).
 This method eliminates many of the difficulties and biases associated with the determination of cell division rates using discrete sampling techniques (Laws 2013).